unix4fun/ic/README.md

 ## Ordered TODO:

 * unit/regression testing in Go (bleh_test.go).
+* add AES-GCM as an alternative AEAD (In addition to NaCL poly1305/salsa20)
 * benchmark and code cleanup, huge code cleanup.
 * identity RSA/Ed25519 keys (currently in study/dev) with ala SSH authorized_nicks (for trusted KEX/messages).
+* document JSON protocol for other IRC client plugin writers
 * rename a SKMap key (for queries automagically on nick change)
 * rename a PKMap key (on nick change)
 * evaluate feasibility of socialist milionnaire probleme implementation (like OTR).